 Share Out

-At first, we faced challenges in getting designs approved by our stakeholders.
-They were worried that changes to the original app might confuse users.
-Additionally, the engineering manager raised concerns about overloading the development teams.
+We faced challenges in getting design approval with our stakeholders who expressed concern that changes to the original app might confuse users.
+Additionally, the engineering manager was concerned about overloading developers.

 Reiteration